JuliaHEP/JetReconstruction.jl/docs/src/index.md

 The plotting code is a package extension and will load if the one of the `Makie` modules is loaded in the environment.

+The [`animatereco`](@ref) function will animate the reconstruction sequence, given a `ClusterSequence` object.
+See the function documentation for the many options that can be customised.

 ## Serialisation